-Starobinsky's stochastic approach was the first non-perturbative development for the vacuum expectation value of the coarse-grained, long-wavelength scalar field's fluctuations in de Sitter space.
-Such an approach matches the long-wavelength part of the quantum field to the classical stochastic field with a probability distribution function that satisfies the Fokker-Planck equation.
-The astonishing feature of Starobinsky's stochastic approach is that resummed non-perturbative quantities are free of secular growth, which presents for the massless scalar field's two-point correlation function already at the tree level~\cite{Vilenkin:1982wt,Linde:1982uu}.
-The quantum field perturbative series's resummation methods for the computation of the correlation functions were stimulated by the success of Starobinsky's stochastic~approach.
+Starobinsky's stochastic approach was the first non-perturbative development for the vacuum expectation value of the coarse-grained, long-wavelength scalar field fluctuations in de Sitter space.
+Such an approach matches the long-wavelength part of the quantum field to the classical stochastic field with a probability distribution function that satisfies the Fokker{--}Planck equation.
+The astonishing feature of the Starobinsky{--}Yokoyama stochastic approach~\cite{1994PhRvD..50.6357S} is that resummed non-perturbative quantities are free of secular growth, which appears for the two-point correlation function of a massless scalar field already at the tree level~\cite{Vilenkin:1982wt,Linde:1982uu}.
+The quantum field perturbative series's resummation methods for the computation of the correlation functions were stimulated by the success of the stochastic approach.
 Some kind of quantum field theory's renormalization group technique~\cite{1980vtkp.book.....B} can be employed in quite different areas of physics and mathematics~\cite{Priroda,2001PhR...352..219S}.
-In particular, it was applied in~\cite{Chen:1995ena} in order to treat secular growth's terms arising at the iterative solution of some complicated differential equations.
-Contrary, we have only some pieces of that perturbative information and do not have a general equation' form.
+In particular, it was applied in~\cite{Chen:1995ena} in order to treat secular growth terms arising at the iterative solution of some complicated differential equations.
+Contrary, we have only some pieces of that perturbative information and do not have a general equation form.
 In the spirit of~\cite{Chen:1995ena}, a renormalization group-inspired autonomous equation for treating perturbative series for a massless scalar field was constructed in~\cite{2020PhRvD.102f5010K}.
 Following this idea, we have constructed an autonomous equation for the two-point correlation function of a massive scalar field using our calculated perturbative series.
-Integrating its approximate version, one can obtain the non-analytic expression with respect to a self-interaction coupling constant $\lambda$ that reproduces the correct perturbative series up to the two-loop level.
+Integrating its approximate version, one can obtain a non-analytic expression with respect to the self-interaction coupling constant $\lambda$ that reproduces the correct perturbative series up to the two-loop level.